sinedied/cxa-track/README.md

 When using `cxa -w` the app will be left open and monitor your clipboard: each time tracked URLs are detected, they will be updated directly in the clipboard so you can just paste them.

-> Note that it not only works with a single URL, but also any text containing multiple URLs 😎
+> Note that it work with both single URLs and any text containing multiple URLs 😎.

 ### Batch mode